percona/k8spsmdb-docs/docs/operator.md

 ### `allowUnsafeConfigurations`

-Prevents users from configuring a cluster with unsafe parameters: starting it with less than 3 replica set instances, with an [even number of replica set instances without additional arbiter](arbiter.md#arbiter), or without TLS/SSL certificates, or running a sharded cluster with less than 3 config server Pods or less than 2 mongos Pods (if `false`, the Operator will automatically change unsafe parameters to safe defaults). **After switching to unsafe configurations permissive mode you will not be able to switch the cluster back by setting `spec.allowUnsafeConfigurations` key to `false`, the flag will be ignored**.
+Prevents users from configuring a cluster with unsafe parameters: starting it with less than 3 replica set instances, with an [even number of replica set instances without additional arbiter](arbiter.md#arbiter), or without TLS/SSL certificates, or running a sharded cluster with less than 3 config server Pods or less than 2 mongos Pods (if `false`, the Operator will automatically change unsafe parameters to safe defaults). *After switching to unsafe configurations permissive mode you will not be able to switch the cluster back by setting `spec.allowUnsafeConfigurations` key to `false`, the flag will be ignored*. **This option is deprecated and will be removed in future releases**.
+Use `unsafeFlags` subsection instead

 | Value type  | Example    |
 | ----------- | ---------- |